nuxeo/presales-vmdemo/README.md

 AWS resources used by the Nuxeo Presales Team.

+This branch is set to deploy a Nuxeo LTS2021 stack by default.
+To deploy a more recent version of Nuxeo, please use the [master](https://github.com/nuxeo/presales-vmdemo) branch

 These are provided for inspiration and we encourage developers to use them as code samples and learning resources.

 ## About Nuxeo